phpfunk/phpfunk.github.com/about/readme.md

 ### Always Ask Why
 Why is the most important metric to track.
 If you don't know why you are building something, stop.
 If you don't know why you are being asked to do a task, please stop.
 We should all be asking 'Why' when we don't know.
 It is the most important metric we can track.

-### Empower You to Solve Your Own Problems
+### Ownership
+I expect that if you take the work, you own the work.
+If you are having issues, let's talk.
+I will not micromanage.
+I expect you to deliver what you say you will in the timeframe you agreed to.

+### Problem Solving
 The last thing I want is for me to just solve problems for you.
 It doesn't benefit you or me.
-I want to help you find the ways to solve your own problems.
+I want to help you find ways to solve your own problems.
 When you come to me with a problem I am likely going to ask you 'Well, what do you think?'.
 This isn't because I don't have an opinion, it's because I want to hear yours.
-I want you to make mistakes and find the right path for you.
+I want you to make mistakes and find the right path.
 We will solve problems together.

+### Conflict Resolution
+Let's be honest, conflicts happen.
+Even with best intentions, they happen.
+When conflicts between people arise I will not solve this problem for you.
+Again, I will help you solve the problem and give you the right tools to feel ready to have the right conversation, but I will not speak for you.
+I have and I will be a 3rd party in conflict resolution when needed.

+### Iterations are the New Perfect
+I don't believe in perfect.
+I believe in small iterations to succeed.
+Whether that is a feature, personal growth, or an operational change.
+Keep it small, keep iterating, and revert if you need to.
+Need proof?
+Just check out the [commit history](https://github.com/phpfunk/phpfunk.github.com/commits/aboutme/about/readme.md) for this readme.

+### Make Mistakes
+Mistakes are key for growth.
+Everything I have written about in this readme, I have failed at, at some point in my life.
+You always learn more about yourself and your work when you make a mistake.
+I never get upset about mistakes, unless we are continually repeating the same mistakes without learning from them.

 ### Work/Life Balance
 I value time away from work to relax and recharge.
 You should as well.
 I don't normally check email/slack in off times.
 If you do need me during non-core hours, please give me a call.
 I will always answer or get right back to you.
+I will not contact you in off times unless it is an emergency.
+They make delayed sending in slack and gmail for this very reason.

 # Things I Need Help With
 We all have things we need help improving.
 Below are a few things I could always use feedback and help with to improve.